 - Once the funds are disbursed, a hold is placed on future financial aid disbursements until a copy of an actual receipt is submitted.
 The receipt must include your name, date of purchase, and payment method.
 If the receipt is not in the name of the student who requested the loan, a detailed explanation must be submitted with the receipt.

-If the receipt is not submitted within 33 days, the funds will be pulled back and the student will be billed.
+Please note that if the receipt is not submitted within 30 days, the funds will be pulled back and the student will be billed.